Grand Canyon Railway 29: Grand Canyon Railway ownership

-Throughout 1989, under the guidance of Max and Thelma Biegert, the Santa Fe Railroad's (ATSF) abandoned 64 mi route between Williams, Arizona, and the South Rim of the Grand Canyon was being redeveloped into a tourist operation, called the Grand Canyon Railway (GCR).
-In July that same year, GCR purchased No. 29 from Steve Mattox, and they purchased three LS&I SC-4 class locomotives (Nos.
-18, 19, and 20) from a company in Wisconsin.
+Throughout 1989, under the guidance of Max and Thelma Biegert, the Santa Fe Railroad's (ATSF) abandoned 64 mi route between Williams, Arizona, and the South Rim of the Grand Canyon was being redeveloped into a passenger excursion operation, called the Grand Canyon Railway (GCR).
+In July that same year, Mattox agreed to sell No. 29 to GCR, and they purchased three LS&I SC-4 class locomotives (Nos.
+18, 19, and 20) from entrepreneur John Slack.
 Following some shipping delays caused by the Chicago and North Western (CNW), all four locomotives were brought to Williams via flatcar by late August.
 No. 18 was in the process of being restored to operating condition while it was purchased, so it was selected to be restored for GCR first.
 Following No. 18's return to service in September, GCR's shop crews began restoration work on No. 29 that same month, they also planned to converted it to burn oil instead of coal.
 Initially, work on the SC-3 took place outdoors, but as temperatures in Williams fell during the winter months, outdoor work became problematic for GCR staff.

 Beginning in January 1990, all work on GCR's equipment, including No. 29, was moved inside a newly-constructed locomotive shop with air conditioning and necessary tools.
-No. 29 entered service for GCR on April 26, and it pulled its first train between Williams and the South Rim of the Grand Canyon.
+After three months of work, No. 29 emerged from the shop on April 21 and performed its first test run.
+No. 29 officially entered service for GCR on April 26, and it pulled its first train between Williams and the South Rim of the Grand Canyon.
 It was quickly discovered that Nos.
-18 and 29 could only pull six and seven passenger cars on the line unassisted, and by the mid-1990s, GCR's passenger train schedule was expanding.
-GCR simultaneously acquired Ex-Via Rail FPA-4 diesel locomotives for use in pulling their expanded trains, and the railway approved the extensive rebuild of a bigger steam locomotive they had acquired, Ex-Burlington Route 2-8-2 No. 4960.
+18 and 29 each could only pull six and seven passenger cars on the line unassisted, and by the mid-1990s, with the opening of GCR's passenger train schedule was expanding.
+GCR simultaneously acquired Ex-Via Rail FPA-4 diesel locomotives for use in pulling most of their expanded trains, and the railway approved the extensive rebuild of a bigger steam locomotive they had acquired, Ex-Burlington Route 2-8-2 No. 4960.
 In 1995, No. 29 was removed from service to undergo a mandated boiler inspection.
 The locomotive subsequently received a major rebuild that took 26,000 hours of labor and cost over $1 million to complete.